 However, this piece doesn't have a name yet--and that's where you come in!

-Please take a look at the gallery images, or better yet swing by Millbrook Tarry to see it up close (next to Walgreen's, by Fantastisk Nails & Spa)!
+If you can, swing by Millbrook Tarry to see it up close (next to Walgreen's, by Fantastisk Nails & Spa), or if not, see the images and video below.
 Then, help Bill find a title for the sculpture by submitting your suggested name here before Saturday, October 31!
 (Bonus points if you can also find Bill's unique "Chair" and "Eiffel Tower" hidden on the same property!)

 The winning name and runners-up will receive prizes from The Umbrella Arts & Environment program and Concord Market!

 I enjoy the freedom of spontaneous composition, or, in jazz music, improvisation, an emotional approach to music and visual art.
 I often have jazz floating around in my head or as a musical background.
 As an environmentalist, I am also concerned about the things we discard and what that means … and then what can be done with those things.